chinwh2019/babyjarvis/README.md

 * [babyagi](https://github.com/yoheinakajima/babyagi).
 It let's you create, prioritize, and execute tasks using the babyagi task management system.

 * Prompt Engineering.
 It contains essential prompt tactics from Andrew Ng's OpenAI course for communicating with GPT-3.5.

+* Document Query and Summarization.
+It let's you query and summarize documents using the GPT-3.5 or 4 or OSS models.

 ## Setup